bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 I suggested this trip to Doug Robson who had reached out to me for a hike.
 Doug is attracted to mountains big and small.
 He told me the Blue-Screwdriver loop was perfect for him, a warmup to Mount Sarbach which he climbed two days later.
 He invited his hiking partner Harry Raymaakers to join us.
 Both are avid peakbaggers, climbing twice a week.

 We took Dave's loop and made it leaner, knocking off 2 km.
 Instead of dropping down to cross the valley between the two peaks, we traversed the connecting ridge.
-And instead of following the south ridge of Screwdriver to the road, we took a shortcut trail.
+Instead of following the south ridge of Screwdriver to the road, we took a shortcut trail.
 The trail reaches the road at a cattle guard.
 This is no coincidence for after the cattle guard, private land lines the road (see Dave's webpage).

 Our trip began at the end of the south ridge of Blue Mountain.
 We parked at a pullout and walked a short distance to the start of a cutline.
 According to Dave, the fence running up the cutline sets a boundary: left is private land, but hikers can cross the leased public land on the right.
 We followed the cutline to the ridgetop.
-Soon we were hiking up a meadowy ridge with few trees to interfere with the view.
+Soon we were hiking up a meadowy ridge with few trees interfering with the view.

 The ridge morphs into a sharp, rocky ridge, a welcomed variation from our plod across grass.
 After this, the rest of our ascent was a mix of meadows and rocks as the ridge zigs left then right before reaching the summit.